reduxjs/redux-toolkit/docs/api/createAsyncThunk.md

 After a thunk has been cancelled this way, it will dispatch (and return) a `"thunkName/rejected"` action with an `AbortError` on the `error` property.
 The thunk will not dispatch any further actions.

-Additionally, your `payloadCreator` can use the `AbortSignal` it is passed via `thunkApi.signal` to actually cancel a costly asynchronous action.
+Additionally, your `payloadCreator` can use the `AbortSignal` it is passed via `thunkAPI.signal` to actually cancel a costly asynchronous action.

 The `fetch` api of modern browsers already comes with support for an `AbortSignal`: